onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 The term VNF is inspired by the work [2]_ of the ETSI [3]_ Network Functions Virtualization (NFV) Industry Specification Group (ISG).
-ETSI’s VNF definition includes both historically network functions, such as Virtual Provider Edge (VPE), Virtual Customer Edge (VCE), and Session Border Controller (SBC), as well as historically non-network functions when used to support network services, such as network-supporting web
+ETSI's VNF definition includes both historically network functions, such as Virtual Provider Edge (VPE), Virtual Customer Edge (VCE), and Session Border Controller (SBC), as well as historically non-network functions when used to support network services, such as network-supporting web